 About Cloudera Impala

-Cloudera impala is high performance MPP engine.
+Cloudera impala is a high performance MPP engine.
 It is built using C++, LLVM in critical performance parts.
-It is open source.
-“Cloudera Impala” is trademark of Сloudera.
+It is an open source.
+“Cloudera Impala” is a trademark of Сloudera.

-The main incentive is – we want to free Impala from the storage layer. – Hadoop hardware usually has a lot of HDD drives, some CPU and RAM. – Impala likes machines with high IO, a lot of RAM and a lot of CPU. – We want to enable running Impala on best possible hardware
+The main incentive is that we want to free Impala from the storage layer. – Hadoop hardware usually has a lot of HDD drives, some CPU and RAM. – Impala likes machines with high IO, a lot of RAM and a lot of CPU. – We want to enable running Impala on best possible hardware.

 Some hardware examples